 Most of the Koeleria genus plants that are grown in the garden are hardy perennials.

-They are grasses and have blue or green flat leaves that are between 15 and 45 cm in length.
+They are grasses and have blue or green flat leaves that are between 15 and 45 cm (6 to 18 inches) in length.

 They have inflorescences atop long stems and bloom from spring to early summer.

 Some of the common names for Koeleria include Blue meadow grass, Blue June grass, and Blue hair grass.